Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results: Model, Estimation, and Additional Outcomes

 \section{Main Results: Model, Estimation, and Additional Outcomes}

 {C\arabic{figure}} {C\arabic{figure}} {C\arabic{table}} {C\arabic{table}}

-\paragraph{Pre-sale Service Chatbot.} Pre-sale inquiries regarding product and seller information (e.g., product attributes, promotions, and logistics) play a critical role in shaping consumer purchase decisions.
-To support decision-making, improve consumer service, and enhance the overall consumer experience, the platform introduced a GenAI-powered chatbot capable of delivering accurate, content-rich responses tailored to a diverse consumer base and available around the clock. \\
+\paragraph{Pre-sale Service Chatbot} Pre-sale inquiries regarding product and seller information (e.g., product attributes, promotions, and logistics) play a critical role in shaping consumer purchase decisions.
+To reduce search costs, support decision-making, improve customer service, and enhance the overall consumer experience, the platform introduced a GenAI-powered chatbot capable of delivering accurate, content-rich responses tailored to a diverse consumer base and available around the clock. \\

 We conduct our analysis using the following regression model:

 where $i$ indicates the consumer, $y_{i}$ stands for a consumer’s outcome (e.g., conversion rate or sales), $Treat_{i}$ is an indicator for whether the consumer is assigned to the treatment group.
 Since consumers entered the experiments on different days, we control for their entry-day cohort fixed effects using $\alpha_{c(i)}$. \\